-Prior to this, he was the Clerkship Director and Faculty member of the Emergency Medicine Residency Program at Florida Hospital in East Orlando, Florida.
+Prior to this, he was the Founding Clerkship Director and Founding Faculty member of the Emergency Medicine Residency Program at Florida Hospital (FH) in East Orlando, Florida.
 As well as the Site Clerkship Director in Emergency Medicine at University of Central Florida School of Medicine, Florida State University School of Medicine and NOVA Southeastern University School of Osteopathic Medicine.

 Dr. Rubero received his MD from the Universidad Central Del Caribe School of Medicine, in Puerto Rico, where he later designed a medical student curriculum in emergency medicine, and was appointed as Associate Professor.

 In 2000, he designed an Emergency Medicine Course and a Trauma Course to be used in Medical Schools as part of the Emergency Medicine Curriculum.

 Trying to improve the quality of the didactics as self-study time from the students, Dr. Rubero designed a clerkship website where the students can review his lectures, watch videos, connect to other links related in emergency medicine.

 For his achievement in medical students’ education, he was nominated in two consecutive years for the Clerkship Director of the Year 2014-2015 CDEM Awards for Education Excellence.